kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

   host or as large as an entire datacenter, or perhaps even larger.
 - A ResourceClaim requests one of these topological units.
 Pods which reference that same ResourceClaim are scheduled within the same topological boundary.
+- Additionally, the allocation of the ResourceClaim may trigger a controller to reprogram the datacenter fabric to match the selected topological unit.

 Large-scale workloads orchestrated by specialized APIs like JobSet and LeaderWorkerSet cannot currently practically express granular topological